DucMinhNe/nodejs-course/topics/cluster/README.md

 - one master + N workers (typically `os.cpus().length`)
 - the master handles the listening socket and distributes connections
+- auto-restart workers on crash
+- alternative: a process manager (pm2) does this for you

 ## Examples